Tailnet lock white paper

 The derived value of each disablement secret is stored by each node’s TKA, and hence known by every node in a tailnet.
 By virtue of being stored as a derived value, the secret itself remains confidential until use — so each node can validate and process a disablement secret, without needing to know the secret itself.

-When a disablement secret is used, the secret is distributed to all nodes in the tailnet.
+When a disablement secret is used, the secret is made public and distributed to all nodes in the tailnet.
 Each node can then verify the authenticity of the disablement operation by computing the KDF of the secret, and comparing it to the stored KDF values in their TKA.
-If they match, then the node can be sure the disablement is authentic and will disable tailnet lock locally.
+If they match, the node can be sure the disablement is authentic and then disable tailnet lock locally.

 Cryptography